Rabbid76/graphics-snippets/documentation/tangent_space.md

 ![left handed TBN](image/left_hand_tbn.svg)

-the Binormal Vector is calcualted by:
+the Binormal Vector is calculated by:

     B = T x N

 <br/>
 In OpenGL is commonly used a [Right-Handed Coordinate System][3], but this depends on the specification and definitions which are chosen by the user.

 If a system is mirrored it changes from one system to the other.
-This may occur if a texture is mirrored or looked at from the backface.
+This may occur if a texture is mirrored or looked at from the back face.

 <br/><hr/>